MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/deploy-arc-resource-bridge-using-command-line.md

 - [Setting up Arc Resource Bridge and creating custom location](#set-up-azure-arc-resource-bridge-and-create-custom-location)
 - [Creating virtual network and gallery image](#create-virtual-network-and-gallery-image)

-If you want to deploy Azure Arc Resource Bridge using Windows Admin Center, see [Deploy Azure Arc Resource Bridge using Windows Admin Center][deploy-arc-resource-bridge-using-wac.md].
+If you want to deploy Azure Arc Resource Bridge using Windows Admin Center, see [Deploy Azure Arc Resource Bridge using Windows Admin Center](deploy-arc-resource-bridge-using-wac.md).

-For more information about VM provisioning through Azure portal, see [VM provisioning through Azure portal on Azure Stack HCI (preview)](azure-arc-enabled-virtual-machines.md).
+For more information about VM provisioning through the Azure portal, see [VM provisioning through Azure portal on Azure Stack HCI (preview)](azure-arc-enabled-virtual-machines.md).

 ## Before you begin